raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 --- task ---

 Continue gently turning the filter using the tool.
-Take care not to touch the glass part of the lens with the tool — it will scratch it!
+Take care not to touch the glass part of the lens with the tool — it will scratch it.

 ![Photo of the high-quality camera sensor with the red filter being turned using the tool.](images/filter_tool.JPG)